Skip to Main Content

 Why the Test is Performed

-People with diabetes have an increased risk of kidney damage.
+People with diabetes have an increased risk for kidney damage.
 The "filters" in the kidneys, called nephrons, slowly thicken and become scarred over time.
 The nephrons begin to leak certain proteins into the urine.
 This kidney damage can also start to happen before any diabetes symptoms begin.
 In the early stages of kidney problems, blood tests that measure kidney function are usually normal.

 If you have diabetes, you should have this test each year.
-The test checks for signs of early kidney problems.
+The test checks for early signs of kidney problems.

 Normal Results